The Porlex Mini Hand Grinder Review

 The Santiago is a powerful tool with an accurate grind.
 The body is made from Mahogany, so it is both beautiful and strong.

 It will hold up as a travel grinder, however it is more than double the size and double the price of the Mini.
+On the other hand however, it can grind fine enough for turkish coffee.

 Traveling with your own, reliable coffee gear is not always an easy thing to do.
 Luckily the Porlex Mini helps to solve that problem.

 This Porlex grinder is the smallest of all hand grinders but, with an entirely stainless steel body, it is also one of the most durable.
+Out of all of these best rated manual hand grinders, the Porlex mini is our top pick for nomads.

 It will travel well, no matter how you plan on making the journey, and it will grind even better than most other manual grinders.